IanHarvey/bluepy/docs/scanner.rst

     # import the necessary parts of the bluepy library
     from bluepy.btle import Scanner, DefaultDelegate

-    # create a delegate to receive the BLE broadcast packets
+    # create a delegate class to receive the BLE broadcast packets
     class ScanDelegate(DefaultDelegate):
         def __init__(self):
             DefaultDelegate.__init__(self)